Peter Werfft: Pharmaceutical entrepreneur

-Returning to Austria after his release from captivity, Werfft established InterChemie GmbH, a Vienna-based pharmaceutical and chemical limited liability enterprise, in 1948.
+Returning to Austria in 1948, after his release from captivity, Werfft established InterChemie GmbH, a Vienna-based pharmaceutical and chemical limited liability enterprise.
 Among the first commercial activities of the fledgling trading company in this difficult post-war period was the Austrian sales representation for certain American Cyanamid products.
-By 1961 the firm had been restructured into a successor company, Werfft-Chemie GmbH.
+By 1961, the firm had been restructured into a successor company, Werfft-Chemie GmbH.
 In the years following the founder's death in 1970, Werfft-Chemie continued, initially as a family-run business, but met with increasing economic difficulties.
 It was taken over by the Austrian Sanochemia Pharmazeutika Group in 1983 and was subsequently converted to a purely veterinary medicine company.
 The legacy of Werfft-Chemie survived until January 2020 under the name Alvetra u.
 Werfft AG, a Sanochemia Group company with subsidiaries in several central and eastern European countries; its business assets were acquired by Inovet, another European veterinary company.

 Summary of career

 Aerial victory claims

-Werfft was credited with 26 enemy aircraft shot down, all of which on the Western Front, including five in North Africa.
+According to Obermaier, Werfft was credited with 26 enemy aircraft shot down, all of which on the Western Front, including five in North Africa.
 This figure includes 14 four-engined bombers.
+Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for nineteen aerial victory claims, plus seven further unconfirmed claims.
+All of his aerial victories were claimed on the Western Front and included nine four-engined bombers.